 Like most of the European Christmas markets on the list, they’re best visited in the early evening as the winter sun sets and the illumination begins.

-Enjoy over 200 stalls, a Ferris wheel, and lots of events that occur from the end of November to late December.
+Enjoy over 200 stalls, a Ferris wheel, and lots of events that occur from the 29th of November 2024 until the 5th of January 2025.
+The markets will shut down on the 31st, but there will still be some festiveness around Brussels in January.

 Bruges Christmas Market